HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/limitations.md

-# End-User Search with Opensearch: Limitations
+# Limitations of End-User Search with Opensearch

 Take note of the following limitations when using HCL End-user Search with OpenSearch: